 A final assessment takes place when the company is in line to take part in a production licence, either through a licensing-round award or by farming in.

-The safety regulators, in the shape of the PSA and the Ministry of Labour and Social Affairs, submit their technical assessments to the Ministry of Petroleum and Energy.
+The safety regulators, in the shape of the PSA and the Ministry of Labour and Social Inclusion, submit their technical assessments to the Ministry of Petroleum and Energy.
 The latter decides whether applications for prequalification are to be approved.

 What is a licensee?